vscode-icons/vscode-icons/README.md

 Note that some of the `preset commands` will modify your `settings` at a different level.
 If you choose to modify them manually then you can also choose what `setting` are you going to use.

 It's also important to say that if you choose to make a manual modification you will have to execute the `Apply Icons Customization` command *(see below)*.

+The `Angular Preset` will affect all icons beginning with `ng_` so you'd better name your custom icons accordingly if you want it to work flawlessly. ;P

 ### Fine tuning
 Along with the commands we introduced before you will find two more (just press `F1` and type `icons`):